-2. Completes or delegates assessments, individualized planning, and skill training and behavioral acceleration/deceleration programs, including recording data.
+2. Completes or delegates assessments, individualized planning, skill training, and behavioral acceleration/deceleration programs, including recording data.

-3. Gathers and presents data, develops, and implements individual objectives based on results of assessment and referral information, and the individuals interests/choices.
+3. Gathers and presents data, develops & implements individual objectives based on results of assessment and referral information, and the individual’s interests/choices.

-4. Observes behaviors to correct tasks improperly completed, revise training programs to improve the individual
+4. Observes behaviors to correct tasks improperly completed, and revises training programs to improve the individual’s task performance.

 7. Assists individuals in arranging for outings and providing opportunities for community integration and inclusion.